LAST UPDATED Loading...

 The pro-Iranian hacktivist group Handala Hack claims it has exposed the personal details of 2,379 U.S. Marines stationed in the Gulf region, publishing what it describes as a limited dataset to demonstrate broader intelligence capabilities.

-“Demonstration” release signals broader intelligence claims
+“Demonstration” release used to support broader claims

 No official response at time of publication

-No U.S. government agency or Department of Defense entity had issued any public statement at time of publication regarding the alleged exposure.
+No U.S. government or Department of Defense entity had issued any public statement at time of publication regarding the alleged exposure.

 Picture of m00s3c